 In a sense, all learning is integrative, since all learning blends new experiences, information, and perspectives into a learner’s total understanding of their world.
 In some ways, this integration happens naturally over the course of four years of undergraduate study.

-However, in the CIS, Integrative Studies refers to the intentional combination of diverse subject matters, resources, methodologies, approaches to learning, research and applied experiences.
+However, in the Individual Major Program, “integrative studies” refers to the intentional combination of diverse subject matters, resources, methodologies, approaches to learning, research and applied experiences.
 Students who develop individual majors are able to be both intentional and reflective about their learning –to plan how they will integrate their diverse educational experiences in pursuit of their educational goals and to be explicit about the connections they have made among those experiences.

 Integrative study is an intellectual opportunity, drawing on the methodologies of different disciplines for study of a single subject, recognizing and articulating relationships and distinctions.
-It can also be experiential in nature, blending classroom learning with laboratories, studios, internships, and/or study abroad, and applying knowledge and understanding gained in one context to another.
-And, it can potentially be a civic opportunity, building bridges between academic learning and the public conversations, using and contributing to connections among the college campus and business communities, schools, farms, government bodies, churches, arts programs, and other organizations.
+Integrative study can also be experiential in nature, blending classroom learning with laboratories, studios, internships, and/or study abroad, and applying knowledge and understanding gained in one context to another.
+And, integrative study can potentially be a civic opportunity, building bridges between academic learning and the public conversations, using and contributing to connections among the college campus and business communities, schools, farms, government bodies, churches, arts programs, and other organizations.

 The Individual Major

-Any student in good academic standing may, after their first year, and with the support of CIS staff and a faculty advisor, develop and propose an individual, integrative major that satisfies their educational goals.
-Individual Majors must articulate a central, organizing idea that integrates the proposed sequence of courses, seminars, independent studies, internships, culminating an a Senior Project, Public Presentation, and Web Portfolio.
-Individual Majors may not duplicate any existing program at the college.
+Any student in good academic standing may, after their first year, and with the support of program staff and a faculty advisor, develop and propose an individual, integrative major that satisfies their educational goals.
+The Individual Major Proposal must articulate a central, organizing idea that integrates a proposed sequence of courses, seminars, independent studies, internships, culminating an a Senior Project, Public Presentation, and Web Portfolio.
+Individual majors may not duplicate any existing program at the college.